lkhadirn/learningApp/readme.md

    When you create a session you will need to send in some additional data besides deliveries, use the following JSON from input.json
    To be able to use Spider you will need to create a session, wait until it is ready.
 When optimization is running, you can check the bestSolutionValue, and choose to stop at your request.

+## Docs

+1. The input.json file contains car locations, their capacity, and when they will start driving
+2. The input

 ```mermaid
 sequenceDiagram